My top 10 favorite photo spots in Disney World

 Location: Toy Storyland, Hollywood Studios

 This is such a cute spot for a photo!
-If you head over to the park early, try to snap a pic here in the morning.
+Head over to this spot first thing in the morning.
 As the day goes on the spot tends to get crowded by strollers.
 I love the picture I have here with my best friend, Sarah.
 She’s always got a friend in me ❤️

 Location: Animal Kingdom

 When I enter Pandora, I can hear the animals crying out in the distance.
-The beat of the drums getting louder the deeper and deeper go into the vibrant land.
-Its early morning and I can still feel the dampness in the air as Valley of Mo’ara emerges through the fog.
+The beat of the drums getting louder, the deeper and deeper I go into the vibrant land.
+In the early morning I still feel the dampness in the air as Valley of Mo’ara emerges through the fog.

-As soon as I arrive, I go straight to Flight of Passage for a breath-taking ride through Pandora on the back of a banshee.
+As soon as I arrive, I head straight to Flight of Passage for a breath-taking ride through Pandora on the back of a banshee.

-When I come back later the park is dark and the exotic plants have changed to a beautiful and glowing florescence.
+When I visit Pandora at night, the park is dark and the exotic plants have changed to a beautiful and glowing florescence.
 It's nothing like anything I have ever seen before.

 Fun Fact: Cast members that work in Pandora are required to take a class to learn the language of Na’vi.
 They must be able to understand and articulate the lands culture.